adelakobic/scheduleMe/README.md

 ## Problems encountered 🤯
 * geting the past events to turn grey, and getting the present events to turn red 31/7/22
 * making sure the event saves to console log 31/7/22 something not working in JS code
+* * HAD TO START ALL JS CODE AGAIN - tutor advice the JS was not supposed to be in starter code so it cannot be used
+* Time display not working 2/8/22
+*

 ## Changes made to the code 𝌡
 * updated links to Bootstrap, jQuery, jQuery UI and Moments.js to most current version available